carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 Nowadays there are several environment management systems following a similar idea:
 Instead of having to use multiple computers or virtual machines to run different versions of the same package, you can install packages in isolated environments.

+> ## Virtual Machines
+>
+> A **virtual machine** is a representation of a real, physical computer created using software.
+A single
+> physical computer can host multiple virtual machines and each can be configured completely differently
+> including having different operating systems - a physical computer running Windows can host Linux
+> virtual machines, and *vice versa*.
+{: .callout}

 ### Environment management

 An environment management system solves a number of problems commonly encountered by (data)